Remembering Dad on Father's Day and beyond...

 OTB was his favorite getaway place.
 He never bet over his head.
 We always had plenty to eat and the bills were paid.
 Going to OTB on almost a daily basis after he retired was his hobby as was reading the Daily Racing Form a daily ritual.

-The conversation I would of had with my father considering this year there was yet another Triple Crown Winner named Justify.
+The conversation I would of had with my father considering there was yet another Triple Crown Winner.
+This horse was named Justify.
 American Pharoah did it last in 2015 and prior to that it was 1978 when Affirmed accomplished the same amazing feat.

 The Triple Crown races were the only three races each year I would watch with Dad.
 He was so knowledgeable about horse racing.
 I would place a small wager just on those races so we could bond a bit more each time.